glenkleidon/JSON-ND/README.md

 The purpose of interpreting subsequent colons as data is to facilitate data-types that may include the colon character for its own purpose.
 For example C++ uses as double colon ("::") as a namespace qualifier.
 This approach also allows the data-type to describe a method, its parameters and return type for the purposes of RPC calls.

-While using characters such as colons, braces and brackets in the name is valid json, the practice makes the object name inaccessible after a JSON.parse() call in Javascript.
+While using characters such as colons, braces and brackets in the name is valid JSON, the practice makes the object name inaccessible after a JSON.parse() call in Javascript.
 This is fortunate and convenient as it forces the script to validate the received object before any qualified values are (easily) accessible to javascript code.
 A very basic validator implementation is included as an example below.

 ## Data-type structure and style